 Apart from his name and a few other biographical details, there is a paucity of information regarding Howard Mapplebeck (1847-1909).
 Despite appearances that he was a prosperous individual, I am unable to establish much apart from the fact that he lived in a plush house on Emerald Hill.
 Having uncovered these photos on Flickr, I was intrigued.
 They cast a light on an elegant milieu and a graceful lifestyle.

-Apart from those threadbare facts, the only other mention that I can uncover about the mystery man is an entry in Margaret Harradine excellent tome: Port Elizabeth-a Social Chronicle to the end of 1945.
+Apart from those threadbare facts, the one of the two other mentions that I can uncover about the mystery man is an entry in Margaret Harradine excellent tome: Port Elizabeth-a Social Chronicle to the end of 1945.

 The entry is dated January 1883 in which Margaret recounts that “The South African Kennel Club was formed.
 For many years dog shows were held at the Show Ground as part of the annual Agricultural Show.
 The first do show was held on 14 and 16 March 1883 with about 200 entries.
 The judge was H Mapplebeck.
 Breeds represented were pointers, setters, retrievers, greyhounds, foxhounds, harriers, beagles, spaniels, sheepdogs, newfoundlands, bull dogs, bull terriers, rough-haired terriers, pugs, toy terriers, Pomeranians, mastiffs and boar hounds.